Michelle-Mings/SemRep_RelationClassification/readme.md

 ## Data
 There are three versions of data available for download from this repository, corresponding to the data used in the paper, and they are split into Train/Dev/Test.
+`./EntityNameData` directory contains data where entities were formatted as entity names;
+`./EntityTypeData` directory contains data where entities were formatted as semantic types;
+`./EntityGroupData` directory contains data where entities were formatted as semantic groups;

 ## Run the code for training
 Download the data and place all Python scripts in the same folder.